-Stockholder proposals intended to be included in the Proxy Statement and form of proxy for the Annual Meeting of Stockholders to be held in 2005, in addition to meeting certain eligibility requirements established by the Commission, must be in writing and received by the Secretary at the Company's principal executive offices on or prior to December 24, 2004.
-Alternative notice deadlines apply if the date of the annual meeting differs by more than 30 days from the date of the previous year's annual meeting.
+Stockholder proposals intended to be included in the Proxy Statement and form of proxy for the Annual Meeting of Stockholders to be held in 2006, in addition to meeting certain eligibility requirements established by the Commission, must be in writing and received by the Secretary at the Company's principal executive offices on or prior to December 23, 2005.
+If the date of next year's annual meeting is moved more than 30 days before or after the anniversary date of this year's annual meeting, the deadline for inclusion of proposals in our proxy materials is instead a reasonable time before we begin to print and mail our proxy materials.
+Notice of any stockholder proposal must include various matters as prescribed by the SEC, including a clear and concise description of the proposal, and the reasons for proposing it.